tytydraco/yessleep/out/When_I_Was_a_Little_Girl_A_Creature_Made_of_Mist_Tried_to_Carry_Me_Away_From_My_Mother.md

 A’course , daddy left again.
 Way he always did.
 And it was just me and her.

 There I was, outside that bathroom door again, mama inside drinkin’ her brain cells away.
-I got bored and curious and I thought of my baker ride and wondered how far the mist man would carry me if I let him.
+I got bored and curious and I thought of my basket ride and wondered how far the mist man would carry me if I let him.

 So I closed my eyes tight as possible, and that familiar feeling of a wave passed over me again.
 I was there, in the other place, and so was it.